-The Group of Thirty's recommendations in this area exemplify the basic thrust of most recommendations with respect to accounting and disclosure, including:

-- The need to develop international accounting standards for financial instruments so as to harmonize accounting treatment and thereby enhance the relevance of both dealers' and end-users' financial statements; - The need for information about management's attitude toward financial risk, how instruments are used, and how risks are monitored and controlled; - Disclosure of accounting policies; - Analyses of derivatives positions at balance sheet date; and - Analyses of credit risk inherent in those positions.
+The Group of Thirty's recommendations^{} in this area exemplify the basic thrust of most recommendations with respect to accounting and disclosure issues.
+These recommendations include: the development of international accounting standards for financial instruments to harmonize accounting treatment and thereby enhance the relevance of both dealers' and end-users' financial statements; increased disclosure of management's attitude toward financial risk, the use of derivative instruments, and the monitoring and control of risks; the disclosure of accounting policies; and analyses of derivatives positions at balance sheet date and of the credit risk inherent in those positions.